baldwindavid/simply_authem/README.md

 ## Authentication Before Filter Method Name - `authentication_before_filter_method_name`

 You have the ability to use a custom method name for your authentication before filter.
 The method name in the sample file is `login_required`, but you could use any name (`require_login`, `authenticate`, etc.)

+## Sessions Controller Layout Name - `sessions_controller_layout_name`

+The engine includes a sessions controller.
+This setting will set the layout for that controller.
+The default layout set in the sample file is "application".

 ## Users